collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

 ### Pull Request Review Options

+But first, let's go over the options for what you can do when you review a pull request.

 The first two options involve clicking merge in the browser without running the code locally
 * You look at the pull request changes in the browser, you can tell they can be accepted and click merge (for example, if the pull request is fixing a typo)